Mighty8Mike/Automated-Mobile-Telecoms-Charts-and-Presentation/README.md

 ITU_Utilities also calculates means for country aggregates classified by income, region and World ARPU and Penetration Rates and also includes the totals for the other country-aggregate indicators

-The resulting dataframe for further manipulations in ITU_Main, ITU_Utilities and Create_Charts files is available in the file ‘ITU_Mobile_Telecoms ‘, was called ‘formatted_for_sbrn’ and is saved in *.xlsx
+The resulting dataframe for further manipulations in ITU_Main, ITU_Utilities and Create_Charts files is available in the file ‘ITU_Mobile_Telecoms‘, was called ‘formatted_for_sbrn’ and is saved in *.xlsx

 Correlations and regression charts were calculated and plotted in a separate file ITU_Correlations because they have a non-standard layout